AlexsLemonade/training-modules/scRNA-seq-advanced/setup/SCPCP000005-samples/README.md

-This directory holds the workflow for pre-processing integration SCE files.
+This directory holds the workflow for pre-processing integration SCE files, whicih includes:

+- `Snakefile` and its `config.yaml`
+- `prepare_integration_libraries.Rmd`
+- `logs/` contains workflow run logs

 For local testing, you may want to populate the `raw/` subdirectory with the following files downloaded from `ScPCA`: